-Committee

-ACNC Australian Charities and Not-for-profits Commission

-Australian Charities and Not-for-profits Commission Act 2012 ACNC Act
+ACNC Australian Charities and Not-for-profits Commission ACNC Act Australian Charities and Not-for-profits Commission Act 2012 (Cth) ASIC Australian Securities and Investments Commission.

-(Cth)

-ASIC Australian Securities and Investments Commission.

 Board Board of Directors of the Company.
 CCQ Cancer Council Queensland.

-Charter of the Board and any Committee set out in this Charter

-Corporate Governance Charter.

-Committee created by the Board including without limitation, the Audit and Risk Management Committee, the Medical and the Property Advisory Committee.
+Charter Charter of the Board and any Committee set out in this Corporate Governance Charter.
+Committee Committee created by the Board including without limitation, the Audit and Risk Management Committee and the People and Culture Committee.

-Scientific Committee, the People and Culture Committee and

 Company Cancer Council Queensland (CCQ) ACN 009 784 256.
 Corporate Governance Charter Policies, Procedures and Charters set out in this document.

-Corporations Act 2001 (Cth) as amended or replaced from time Corporations Act to time.
+Corporations Act Corporations Act 2001 (Cth) as amended or replaced from time to time.
 Constitution Constitution of the Company.

-Directors Directors of the company that make up the Board

-The Chief Executive Officer and senior management of the Management
+Directors Directors of the company that make up the Board Management The Chief Executive Officer and senior management of the Company.

-Company.

-Date approved: 6 December 2022 Policy sponsor: Chair of the Board Version: Policy contact: Company Secretary
+23 July 2024 5 23 July 2026 Policy sponsor: Policy contact: Chair of the Board Company Secretary